Authorship credit should be based on:

 Do not submit tables and graphs as photograph.
 Place explanatory matters in footnotes, not in the heading.
 Do not use internal horizontal and vertical rules.
 Tables should be called out in the text and should have a clear and rational structure and consecutive numerical order.
 All tables should be numbered (1, 2, 3, etc.).
 Give enough information in subtitles so that each table is understandable without reference to the text.
 For each table, please supply a table caption (title) explaining the components of the table.
 Identify any previously published material by giving the original source in the form of a reference at the end of the table caption.
 Tables should be with the captions placed above in limited numbers.
 Footnotes to tables should be indicated by superscript lower-case letters (or asterisks for significance values and other statistical data) and included beneath the table body.
 The caption of the table should be written in Times New Roman of 11 font.

-Figures/ illustrations/line drawings as well as colour photographs should be in high quality art work and separately provided in Excel format.
+Figures/ illustrations/line drawings as well as colour photographs should be in high quality art work.
 Ensure that figures are clear, labelled, and of a size that can be reproduced legibly in the journal.
+Place all the figures and tables at the end of pages.
 The caption of figures should be written in Times New Roman of 10 fonts.
 The manuscript should include a separate list of figures.

 Following remarks should be applied to the figures:

-- ·Each figure should have a concise caption describing accurately what the figure depicts.
-Include the captions in the text file of the manuscript, not in the figure file.
+- Each figure should have a concise caption describing accurately what the figure depicts.
+Include the captions in the text file of the manuscript.

 This section should highlight the major, firm discoveries, and state what the added value of the main finding is, without literature references.